AnicetNgrt/flore1/README.md

 	 - [Engine.TextAsset](#textasset_doc)
 		 - [Engine.TextAsset.TextSprite](#textsprite_doc)
 ## 📔 Flipbook
-The Flipbook class let's you easily animate TextSprites instance, by communicating with the Refresh
+The Flipbook class let's you easily animate TextSprites instance, by computing a texture change rate function of the Refresh's execution speed and the flipbook's frame rate goal.
 ### Methods: